SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 GlobalProxy.CallAlert("Hello World");
 ```

 Note that the C# class declaring the JSImport method does not have an implementation.
 At compile time a source generated partial class will contain the .NET code which implements the marshalling of the call and types to invoke the corresponding JavaScript.
-In Visual Studio, using the Go To Definition or Go To Implementation options will respectively navigate to either the source generate partial class or the developer defined partial class.
+In Visual Studio, using the Go To Definition or Go To Implementation options will respectively navigate to either the source generated partial class or the developer defined partial class.

 In this example, the intermediate `globalThis.callAlert` JavaScript declaration was used to wrap existing JavaScript.
 This article informally refers to the intermediate JavaScript declaration as a JS shim.
 In this case it can "shim" or fill the gap between the .NET implementation and existing JS capabilities/libraries.
-In many cases, such as this trivial example, the JS shim is not necessary and methods could be imported directly.
+In many cases, such as this trivial example, the JS shim is not necessary and methods could be imported directly as is done in the ConsoleLog example.
 As demonstrated later, sometimes a JS shim can serve to encapsulate additional logic, manually map types, reduce the number objects or calls crossing the interop boundary, and/or manually map static calls to instance methods.

 ## Loading JavaScript Declarations